toddwseattle/wildangular/README.md

 # Go Wild with Angular
 This is the Repository used at the Wild Hacks Meetup on 5/17/2017.
 It includes a tutorial that covers the basic concepts of angular:  data binding, components, the CLI, and services.

+A few companion slides are in the presentation [Hack Angular Wildly](https://www.slideshare.net/toddwarrenseattle/hack-angular-wildly) on [slideshare](https://www.slideshare.net/toddwarrenseattle).

 # pre-reqs
 In order for the tutorial to work, please install the following: